A whirlwind of sheer opulence, unforgettable wild encounters and cosmopolitan city resplendence.

 The morning is devoted to visiting two of the finest wineries in the Franschhoek Valley, where a range of different cultivars are produced.
 The Cape winelands town of Franschhoek is characterized by its inherently French flavor, a vestige of the French Huguenot refugees that established this epicurean corner of South Africa.
 With its exquisite selection of award-winning restaurants, historic wine farms and the spectacular natural beauty of the area, Franschhoek is a prime South African travel destination.
 The Franschhoek Pass is then crossed with some of the most majestic mountain scenery in the Western Cape on display, as the tour makes its way to Grabouw.
 Grabouw and Elgin form the heart of the apple-producing region.
 Here a stop is made at a working apple farm.
 A tour of the farm is included and explains the full process of apple farming.

-After breakfast, guests are transferred to Cape Town International Airport, where their a memorable 18 Day Three Countries and Cape Town Safari ends.
+After breakfast, guests are transferred to Cape Town International Airport, where their a memorable safari in Africa ends.

 Travel to South Africa for a wide range of stunning safari areas to choose from.